 These are some of the finer details that can actually have a negative effect on the fun factor for beginner sim racers, making them hard to get used to.
 However, for more advanced racers, these are some of the aspects of the games that make them even more enjoyable.
 They are definitely geared towards more experienced sim racers with top-end racing rigs, and definitely not a controller.

-Examples Of Racing Simulators
+The Best Racing Simulators

 One of the most popular racing simulators is iRacing, which puts a lot of focus on realistic driving physics along with a well-crafted competition system.
 This usually matches you up with drivers of similar ability, which can make for very lifelike racing conditions.
 Other options such as Race Room and Assetto Corsa also fall into this category.

-The rFactor games are perfect examples of racing simulators, as they are often used by real driving teams to train their racers before sending them onto the real track.
+The rFactor games are perfect examples of realistic racing simulators, as they are often used by real driving teams to train their racers before sending them onto the real track.
 They provide a lot of immersion when paired with a high-quality racing rig, and they are good emulators of what the driver and the car go through when racing 50+ laps of a real circuit.

 However, if you have a decent sim racing setup, and you want to put yourself to the test, a racing simulator is definitely worth considering.
 However, if you want something that sits in the middle of these two, then a simcade is the one to go for.